FREQUENTLY ASKED QUESTIONS

 Q. Why do learners with Down syndrome sometimes stall in the reading process?

 A. Two reasons: (a) the materials used don’t interest the child, and (b) the child’s learning style cannot relate to the teaching methods used.
 In either case, progress will stall.
 First, the material topics have to engage the child’s interest; this is obvious to anyone who has taught a child with Down syndrome.
 We want the child’s will and interest on board, or the teaching process is a difficult uphill battle with limited success.
 Secondly, the teaching method has to match the child’s learning style and strengths.
 In the case of Down syndrome, it is well documented that our children are strong visual learners.
 This is true, but we must present materials large and clear in order to take advantage of that strength.
 If the visual field we offer the child is cluttered, distracting, or has too-small text, we put unnecessary stumbling blocks in the student’s learning path.
+I cover this in detail in my book “Whole Child Reading,” which is included in all Reading Bundles, and can be found on Amazon and my site as well.

 Q. What do you mean by materials being a “reading insurance policy?”